stephen-rowan/Cardano-ADA-Reference/DAO-NFT-Metadata.md

 Query : Will not the Cardano computation layer (CCL) allow for unique token attachments with the Cardano settlement layer (CSL) ?

 Note : The parsimonious UTxO ledger only applies to the CCL which can only provide for token exchange (no native smart contracts or accounting).
 Whilst the CSL allows for verbose contracts.

+Note : This paper expands upon the UTxO ledger paradigm contrasting it with Ethereum's account model and proposes an extended EUTXO in Goguen (https://iohk.io/en/research/library/papers/native-custom-tokens-in-the-extended-utxo-model/).

 > @alessandro [BERRY] - Cardano has the ability to send metadata in a transaction, that’s the way we can create a link between a token and the metadata.
 To make the metadata unique to the token, they should be appended to the same transaction, where the token forge happens ..